CodyBrunson/MarioKartGeoguessr/README.md

     ```

 3.  **Open in browser:** Open the local URL that the previous command provides in your console (e.g., `http://localhost:5173`).
+4. Sample Data has been added under `sample-data/user.json`.

 ### Creating and Managing Data Files